About the Latino Leadership Network

 Treasurer: Makaela Kroin

-committee leads
+committee leads and Descriptions

+Communications: Shape our message and connect with our audience.
 Communication and Marketing Director: Lorraine Peterson

 Communications: Monica Corral